John Watt Beattie and the Nevin family legacy

 No's 244-254 Elizabeth St. the house third from the corner of Elizabeth and Warwick Sts. was built by George Augustus Robinson in the 1830s on his original grant occupying the entire corner.
 The house was demolished in 1894.

-No. 236 Elizabeth St. the shop and residence of Thomas Nevin and family from 1898 where his eldest son, Sonny (Thos James nevin jnr) operated a bootmaking business.
+No. 236 Elizabeth St. the shop and residence of Thomas Nevin and family from 1898 where his eldest son, Sonny (Thos James Nevin jnr) operated a bootmaking business.

 In short, although Thomas Nevin's parents settled their family in the bush setting of Kangaroo Valley, New Town, a few kilometres from the centre of Hobart from their arrival in the colony in 1852 to the death of his father John Nevin in 1887, photographer Thomas Nevin lived his entire adult life from 1865 to 1923, a period of nearly sixty (60) years in a densely populated urban setting and within range of just four city blocks, either on or closely adjacent to the main road, Elizabeth Street, apart from the four years on Macquarie Street while Keeper of the Hobart Town Hall (1876-1880).